Ancient Black Sea shipwrecks: Archaeology

 Two discrete and mostly buried piles of carrot-shaped shipping jars comprise shipwreck C. The team’s visit to the site was short and was intended primarily to test survey methodology for deep-water procedures.

 Shipwreck D provided Ballard and his team with an unprecedented opportunity to document hull construction during a time of transition.
 When observing the sonar signature of Shipwreck D, a long, slender upright feature on the sea-bed, transformed itself into a wooden mast.
 Elements rarely present on shallower shipwreck sites are beautifully preserved 200m below the surface.
 Disappointingly for ship scholars and historians of technology, there are few indications of how the planks of Sinop D are held together.
 There are no mortise and tenon fastenings, and no sewing.
 Shipwreck D may be one of the earliest lateen-rigged ships to be studied by archaeologists.
 The angle of the mast and the lack of fittings on it suggest that a lateen sail is the most likely configuration for such a small vessel.
 A 2007 expedition to the site, however, identified what may be a mast for an artemon, suggesting a different type of vessel.

 The Institute for Exploration Black Sea expeditions relied on remote sensing with side-scan sonar in shallow and deep water to identify potential archaeological sites examined by ROVs.
 The hypothesis that the anoxic waters of the Black Sea would allow extraordinary organic preservation is borne out by the discovery of Sinop D, the 1,500-year-old shipwreck with excellent preservation of features above the sediment layer.

 In 2016, the Black Sea Maritime Archaeology Project was initiated, which uncovered 41 shipwrecks off the Bulgarian coast of the Black Sea within just a few months of initiation.
 The ships were documented with 3D photogrammetry, revealing their intricate details.
 Some of the ships were well preserved and date back to Byzantine times.
 This technology also has potential for the study of shipwrecks from antiquity.

 In 2018, a Roman trading vessel which dates back to 2nd–3rd centuries AD was found near Balaklava, Crimean Peninsula.

 Also in 2018, a Greek merchant vessel dating to around 400 BC was discovered, almost completely intact, off the coast of the Bulgarian city of Burgas at a depth of roughly 2000 m by ROV.
 Thanks to the anoxic environment at this depth the ship was found on its side with its hull, rudder, mast, and decking still all almost completely intact.
-The contents of the ship's hold was also found to be intact but could not be examined closely as the ships incredible preservation meant the hold remained largely sealed.
+The contents of the ship's hold was also found to be intact but could not be examined closely as the ship's incredible preservation meant the hold remained largely sealed.
 At over 2,400 years old this wreck is considered the world's oldest intact shipwreck discovered to date.